 Doing your best to avoid making mistakes should make it less likely that you’ll have your bread turn out gray.
 It could be an issue with the ingredients that you’re using, but it’s also possible that it could have happened due to human error.

 Try to retrace your steps to figure out what happened to your bread.
-It should help you to avoid this situation the next time you decide to bake a delicious loaf of bread.
+It should help you to avoid this situation the next time you decide to bake a delicious loaf.

 Remember to always check your dough to ensure that it isn’t moldy before using it as well.
 It wouldn’t be good to bake bread with moldy dough since it wouldn’t turn out right and it could make you sick.